 Authors – Swetha Ananthula & Vikhyanth Reddy

 The moment we think of construction, the first thing that comes to our mind is cement concrete, which is the most used building material in the world.
 With such massive usage of concrete, its bad qualities are overshadowed by its good qualities.
-Considering this, many are moving towards more energy efficient, affordable and artistic way of building such as mud-based construction mainly due to the rising heat from climate change and avoid the perilous environmental effects of concrete.
+Considering this, many are moving towards energy-efficient, affordable and artistic way of building such as mud house construction mainly due to the rising heat from climate change and avoid the perilous environmental effects of cement concrete.

-A mud house is a building construction that makes use of soil excavated from the land where the house is built.
+A mud house is a building constructed with the soil excavated from the same land where the house is built.
 This soil is enhanced by natural additives that are locally available like rice husk, paddy straw, etc. The soil is tempered by thoroughly breaking up, watering and kneading and moulded into compressed stabilized earth blocks, which are reusable and have high heat resisting capacity, thus slowing down the rate of temperature changes in the ambient air.

 Material costs of earth-based construction is only a fraction of the cost of a concrete house along with other conventional materials.
 However, labour is a major cost for a mud house construction, but the bright side is labour intensiveness.
 Unlike fired bricks, the physical structure of sun-dried bricks does not change during the drying process.
 Without its white protective layer, a wet brick simply becomes mud.
 Therefore, there would not be the problem of landfill contamination after demolition of mud structures.